cbirdlab/radBARCODER/README.md

 bash radBARCODER.bash bam2fasta $REF $bamPATTERN $THREADS
 ```

 This should result in a `vcf.gz` and a `masked_consensus.fasta` for every individual.
+Note that heterozygous positions are set to default to the reference allele.
+This behavior can be modified in `radBarcodder_functions.bash` at the line beginning with `bcftools consensus`.

 #### 4. Select a portion of the genomes and `align` it across individuals